cloud-elements/devportal/docs/guides/formulasC2/index.md

 # Overview

-{% include callout.html content="This guide is intended for users of Cloud Elements 2.0.
-Earlier version of Cloud Elements shares much of the same functionality.
-You can read documentation for the earlier version at <a href=../../guides/formulas/index.html>Formulas</a>." type="warning" %}
+{% include callout.html content="This guide includes steps to use Cloud Elements 2.0.
+Earlier versions of Cloud Elements share much of the same functionality, but you can read information about the earlier version at <a href=../../guides/formulas/index.html>Formulas</a>." type="info" %}

 In Cloud Elements you can build **formula templates**&mdash;reusable workflow templates that are independent of API providers.
 Formula templates include triggers, like events or schedules, that kick off a series of steps.
 Formulas support a large variety of different use cases across different services.
 For example, they can keep systems in sync, migrate data between systems, or automate business workflows.